University of South Australia: City West

 The City West campus is located on the west end of North Terrace.
 As the university had expanded to the west end of North Terrace over several decades following its establishment, the buildings on the site are considerably newer than on the east.

-The Bradley Building is home to various clinical and simulation facilities in the fields of healthcare and medicine, form part of the Adelaide BioMed City Precinct which also includes the affiliated Royal Adelaide Hospital and the South Australian Health and Medical Research Institute.
+The Bradley Building named after Denise Bradley, is home to various clinical and simulation facilities in the fields of healthcare and medicine, form part of the Adelaide BioMed City Precinct which also includes the affiliated Royal Adelaide Hospital and the South Australian Health and Medical Research Institute.

+Hawke Building

 The Hawke Building, also the chancellery, is named after former prime minister Bob Hawke and was constructed in 2007.
-It is also home to the Bob Hawke Prime Ministerial Centre, Kerry Packer Civic Gallery, Samstag Museum, the Allan Scott Auditorium with a seating capacity of 400 seats and the Bradley Forum with 150 seats.
+Designed by Wardle, the distinctive two-storey building won the Jack McConnell Award of Merit for Public Architecture at the 2008 RAIA SA Architecture Awards; an RAIA SA Award of Merit for Interior Architecture; and a National Commendation for Public Architecture in the RAIA National Architecture Awards.
+The Hawke Building is home to the Bob Hawke Prime Ministerial Centre (known as the Hawke Centre); Kerry Packer Civic Gallery; Samstag Museum; the Allan Scott Auditorium, with a seating capacity of 400 seats; and the Bradley Forum with 150 seats.